 |Projected loss of earnings||£11,000 to £440,000||Amount awarded depending on how an injury negatively impacts a person's ability to work|

 Working with a Legal Expert personal injury lawyer on a No Win No Fee basis means not having to pay any money to get your case started.
-Ongoing legal fees can be expensive which prevents people from filing a personal injury claim.
-Agreeing to work with us with a Conditional Fee Agreement in place, takes all the financial pressure off you having to find any upfront and ongoing fees.
+Ongoing legal fees can be expensive, which prevents people from filing a personal injury claim.
+Agreeing to work with us with a Conditional Fee Agreement removes the pressure of having upfront and ongoing fees.

-You only pay once your case is successful whether a court rules in your favour or the defendant’s insurers offer to settle your personal injury claim out of court which is often the case.
-You don’t have to pay anything if your case is unsuccessful because working with a CFA in place, we take on all the risks, not you.
+You only pay once your case is successful, whether a court rules in your favour or the defendant’s insurers offer to settle your personal injury claim out of court, which is often the case.
+You don’t have to pay anything if your case is unsuccessful because of working with a CFA in place.
+So, we take on all the risks for your claim for an accident at work caused by tiredness, not you.

-We work with experienced personal injury solicitors who have years of experience in filing successful tiredness or fatigue accident at work claims for clients in the past.
-Working with a personal injury lawyer on a No Win No Fee basis allows you to concentrate on making a full recovery without the stress of finding the funds to get your case started.
-With our Conditional Fee Agreement (CFA) in place, we can start acting on your behalf by contacting the defendant’s insurers to let them know about your impending claim.
+We work with personal injury solicitors with years of experience in filing successful tiredness or fatigue accident at work claims for clients in the past.
+Working with a personal injury lawyer on a No Win No Fee basis allows you to concentrate on making a full recovery without the stress of finding the funds to begin your case.
+With our Conditional Fee Agreement (CFA) in place, we can start acting on your behalf by contacting the defendant’s insurers to inform them about your impending claim.

-Our initial, free, no obligation consultation allows you to ask any questions pertaining to your case while at the same time allowing us to establish whether a third party can be held responsible for your tiredness or fatigue accident at work claim.
+Our initial, free, no-obligation consultation allows you to ask any questions about your case while at the same time allowing us to establish whether a third party is responsible for your tiredness or fatigue accident at work claim.

-By filling out the “call back” form, we will get back to you asap.
-A personal injury solicitor will call you back and answer any questions or queries you may have about a personal injury claims time limit which may apply to your case.
+By filling out the “callback” form, we will get back to you asap.
+A personal injury solicitor will answer any questions you may have about a personal injury claims time limit.

-For a more direct response, you can call us free of charge on 0800 073 8804 or you can email us at firstname.lastname@example.org and a personal injury lawyer will get back to you within 3 hours (Mon-Fri) to answer questions on an injury caused by tiredness and/or fatigue claims.
+For more direct response, you can call us free of charge on 0800 073 8804, or you can email us at firstname.lastname@example.org, and a personal injury lawyer will get back to you within 3 hours (Mon-Fri) to answer questions on an injury caused by tiredness and/or fatigue claims.